delnakp/Demo_repo/README.md

 This is my first git Repo

 # Content
-This Demo_repo include only some basic practise for learning beginner level of Git & Github.
+This Demo_repo includes only some basic practice for learning the beginner level of Git & Github.